R&B Music of 1980s and 1990s

 With the help of Jermaine Dupri and the So So Def imprint, this street meets classic melodies group of Jagged Edge grew quite a fan base during the late 90s, which carried over into the early 2000s, with hit songs “Promise” and “Let’s Get Married”.

-With super producer Teddy Riley, Blackstreet would become very successful during the 1990s, especially with the hit “No Diggity”.
-Throughout the mid and late 1990s, Blackstreet was one of the most known rhythm and blues groups out.
+With super producer Teddy Riley, Blackstreet would become one of the top R&B groups of the 1990s, especially with the hit “No Diggity”.
+Throughout the mid and late 1990s, Blackstreet was on top, especially with producing one of the biggest hits of the 1990s in “No Diggity.”

-While his first album, Everything, debut in 1993, not until the following two, All That I Am (1997) and My Name is Joe(2000), did Joe begin to receive recognition and true success within his career, a career that produced a dozen albums from the early 1990s to the late 2010s.
+While his first album, Everything, debut in 1993, not until the following two, All That I Am (1997) and My Name is Joe(2000), did Joe begin to receive recognition and true success within his career.
+In all, Joe’s career would produced a dozen albums from the early 1990s to the late 2010s.

 Another Teddy Riley creation with the help of the Hall brothers, this group had quite some success, especially during the late 80s with their albums of Guy and The Future and hit songs like “Groove Me”, “Let’s Chill”, and “I Like”.